ProtonProtocol/vuepress-plugin-graphviz/docs/README.md

 ## Fenced code block syntax

-The plugin provides mermaidjs diagram rendering for fenced code blocks with language name 'mermaid':
+The plugin provides graphviz diagram rendering for fenced code blocks with language name 'graphviz':

-    ``` mermaid
+    ``` graphviz
     sequenceDiagram
     Alice->John: Hello John, how are you?
     loop every minute